 Part three begins with Mary Franklin-Brown's ambitious study of memoria in the Speculum Maius of Vincent de Beauvais (c.1190s–1264).
 Scholars today recognize the impact and legacy of this exhaustive encyclopedia in the Middle Ages.
 However, due to its extraordinary length, breadth, and depth, any consideration of the compendium demands close reading and careful attention.
 Complete with an alphabetized index and divided into three sections – the Speculum historiale, Speculum doctrinale, and Speculum naturale– the Speculum Maius is comprised of over three million words.
 The recent collaborative efforts of L'Atelier Vincent de Beauvais, which includes the digitization of the entire text, makes the Speculum Maius more accessible to readers than ever before.(11 Franklin-Brown's chapter is not a narrow study of what the Speculum Maius contains.
 Instead, she endeavors to locate its place in a wider context of encyclopedic production.
 Unexpectedly, the discussion opens with a complete departure from the Capetian era.
 Vincent's scholastic objectives are reviewed alongside the intentions of Hrabanus Marus (c.
 780s–856), the Carolingian monastic author of De rerum naturis, and the circle of Enlightenment luminaries surrounding Denis Diderot (1713–84) and his Encyclopédie.(12) At first glance, the comparison of a 13th-century courtly scholar with a 9th-century Frankish monk and a team of 18th-century Parisian philosophers seems an ahistorical approach.
 Over the course of the chapter, the utility of Franklin-Brown's methodology becomes apparent.
 However, an explanation of author's reasons for the selection of Marus and Diderot as dialectical endpoints would increase the reader's comprehension.
 While Marus' text equips his dedicatee, Haimon, with a personalized promptbook to spark meditations upon previously encountered texts, the Encyclopédie purports to be a first-hand collated repository to educate the uninitiated reader.
 Thus, what was once a rhetorical instrument designed to trigger memory had transformed (over the course of millennium) into a lieu de mémoire, a collective receptacle of knowledge.
 Vacillating between ages and ideas, there is little space for the analysis of the primary sources beyond brief consideration of Vincent's Prologus.
 Nevertheless, Franklin-Brown presents a stimulating theoretical discussion, situating the Speculum Maius on a long-reaching historical axis as a ‘new memorial treasury’ (p.
 162).
 Falling midway between the De rerum naturalis and Encyclopédie both chronologically and epistemologically, Vincent intends to spur to cognitive recollection (like Marus) and provide a lieu de mémoire (like Diderot).
 With this unconventional approach, Franklin-Brown reveals the pivotal, Janian place of the Speculum Maius in the encyclopedic tradition.

 The focus of Joanna Fronska in ‘The memory of Roman Law’ is an exceptional copy of Digestum vetus (Kórnick, Polish Academy of Sciences, Ms. 824), an annotated and abundantly illustrated medieval collection of laws codes established under Emperor Justinian in 533.
 The manuscript in question is a late 12th-century Italian text festooned with marginalia by 13th-century Parisian artists.
 This chapter explores the connection between the marginal illustrations and their intended stimulation in the reader's memory.
-Fronska effectively argues that the Digest marginalia triggers cognitive recollection for University students.
-The Digest marginalia appears to 'play' with the accompanying Roman text both linguistically and allegorically.
+Fronska effectively argues that the Digest marginalia trigger cognitive recollection for University students.
+The Digest marginalia appear to 'play' with the accompanying Roman text both linguistically and allegorically.
 Building from the first-century testimony of Quintilian on the catalyzing effect of notae, Fronska presents a convincing analysis of how the Digest imagery captures the viewer's attention, amplifies particular passages, and cultivates meditation.
 Appearing alongside the surge in the productions of coutuniers in 13th-century France, Fronska contextualizes the production of this type of scholastic marginalia in the Parisian University experience.
 The apprehension of various law codes is thus facilitated via playful aide-mémoires.
 In turn, the images simultaneously constitute a ductus, an imaginative path for the student to map and direct their study of law.
 Surveying a wide array of enchanting visual examples, Fronska demonstrates how this example of Gothic marginalia embraces ancient mnemonic practices.

 In her study of the Remede de Fortune and Voir Dit by the composer Guillaume de Machaut (c.
 1300–77), Kate Maxwell defends a new interpretation for the study of lyrical poetry.
 She begins with a definition of the active verb ‘to music’; Christopher Small defined ‘to music’ as a multi-faceted expression of layers of 'activity' across various stages of creation and performance.(13) For Maxwell, the experience of the authors, scribes, artists, and readers of Machaut's manuscripts can be treated as memorializing 'performances' in each instance.
 Maxwell goes so far as to propose that the makers of the manuscripts would have engaged in musical 'performance' – probably silent – as they worked because the scribes were ‘aware of the sonic value of their task’ (p.
 187).
 While this is a fascinating assumption, a clarification of the methods of a 'scribal-performer' would strengthen this portion of the essay.
 However, Maxwell successfully projects her hypothesis onto the mnemonic processes of the 'reader-performer'.
 Her deduction of an illuminating passage about the female protagonist in Voir Dit, cryptically named 'Toutebelle', presents a glimpse into the memorializing practices of the medieval listener/reader.
 Toutebelle describes a learning technique in which she relies on the formulation of an aide-mémoire, which is subsequently written down with the help of a secretary.
 She then receives a copy of the ballade in the form of a manuscript.
 While Maxwell's analysis of the scribal-performer is in need of more evidence, her discussion of the author-performer and reader-performer in the production of Machaut's lyrical works is illuminating.
 In the end, it is apparent that the active performance of memory played a critical role in the use and transmission of Machaut's texts.